QuantGen/BEDMatrix/README.md

 ### There are errors when installing the package.
 What do I do now?

 Did you install Boost?
-See [Installation](#installation) section above.
+If not, see the [Installation](#installation) section above.
 If you are on Windows, see [the question below](#how-do-i-install-this-package-on-windows).
-If Boost is installed and it still doesn't work, please [create an issue](https://github.com/QuantGen/BEDMatrix/issues/new) and let me know.
+If Boost is installed and it still doesn't work, you might have to manually specify the Boost path, e.g. `install_github("QuantGen/BEDMatrix", args = "--configure-args='--with-boost=BOOST_PATH'")`.
+If that doesn't work either, please [create an issue](https://github.com/QuantGen/BEDMatrix/issues/new) so that we can find a solution together.

 ### How do I install this package on Windows?